Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 191.  ### Question191
 What are the most important things for increasing transparency?

-- [ ] Using chat tools to have the best communication
+- [ ] Using chat tools to have the best communication.
-- [x] Having a Definition of Done
+- [x] Having a Definition of Done.
-- [x] Having a common language
+- [x] Having a common language.
-- [ ] Having a comprehensive documentation
+- [ ] Having a comprehensive documentation.

 _[⬆ Back to Top](#table-of-contents)_